SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarCornerStyle/SearchBarCornerStyle.md

 ## Overview

 `SearchBarCornerStyle` defines the corner appearance of a `SearchBar`, offering three styles: `capsule`, `rectangle`, or `rounded`.
 It is used within `SearchBarStyle` to set the corner radius and is applied via the `searchBarStyle(_:)` modifier on macOS, iOS, iPadOS, and visionOS.
 The `cornerRadius` property provides platform-specific values, such as 22 for `capsule` on visionOS and 5 for `rounded` on macOS.

+> Important: This type is unavailable on visionOS.

 ## Cases